-- 2X Chase Ultimate Rewards points per $1 you spend on travel and dining worldwide
+- 2x Chase Ultimate Rewards points per dollar spent on travel and dining worldwide

-- 1X Chase Ultimate Rewards point per $1 you spend on everything else
+- 1x Chase Ultimate Rewards points per dollar spent on everything else

-At first glance, the Capital One Venture appears to have an overall higher earning rate, because it earns 2X everywhere.
+At first glance, the Capital One Venture appears to have an overall higher earning rate, because it earns 2x on all purchases.
 But you also have to consider what these points and miles are worth when you redeem them for travel.

-Chase Ultimate Rewards points earned from the Chase Sapphire Preferred are worth 1.25 cents each when you use them to book travel through the Chase Ultimate Rewards travel portal.
-So for travel and dining, you’ll essentially get a return of 2.5 cents per $1 (2 Chase Ultimate Rewards points per $1 X 1.25 cents per point).
-And 1.25 cents per $1 (1 Chase Ultimate Rewards point per $1 X 1.25 cents per point) on everything else.
+Chase Ultimate Rewards points earned from the Chase Sapphire Preferred are worth 1.25 cents each when you book travel through the Chase Ultimate Rewards travel portal.
+With the earning rate for travel and dining, you get a return of 2.5 cents for every dollar spent (2 Chase Ultimate Rewards points x 1.25 cents), and 1.25 cents per dollar spent (1 Chase Ultimate Rewards point x 1.25 cents) on everything else.

-Meanwhile, Capital One Venture miles are worth 1 cent each toward paid travel.
-So you’ll effectively get a return of 2 cents per $1 (2 Venture miles per $1 X 1 cent per mile).
+Capital One Venture miles are worth 1 cent each toward paid travel.
+So you get a return of 2 cents per dollar spent (2 Venture miles x 1 cent).

-So if you don’t do a lot of spending on travel and dining, the Capital One Venture is actually the better deal for ongoing spend.
-But how much is a lot?
+If you don’t spend a lot on travel and dining, the Capital One Venture is the better deal for ongoing spending.

-Winner: Capital One Venture, unless over 60% of your purchases are travel and dining
+Winner: Capital One Venture, (unless you spend more than 60% of your purchases on travel and dining)

 Capital One Venture miles are simple and straightforward to earn and redeem.

-You can use your miles for nearly any travel purchase, like taxi rides, hotels, room service, and free flights.
-Or transfer your miles to airline partners like Singapore Airlines or Emirates.
+You can use your miles for nearly any travel purchase, like taxi rides, hotels, room service and free flights, or transfer miles to airline partners like Singapore Airlines or Emirates.

-To redeem your miles for travel, just buy travel like you normally would with your card.
-Then, you have 90 days to sign-in to your online account, find the travel purchase, and “erase” it with your miles!
+To redeem your miles for travel, make purchases for tickets with your card.
+You have 90 days to sign in to your online account, find the travel purchase and erase it with your miles.